Suburb: Housing

 Very little housing had been built during the Great Depression and World War II, except for emergency quarters near war industries.
 Overcrowded and inadequate apartments was the common condition.
 Some suburbs had developed around large cities where there was rail transportation to the jobs downtown.
 However, the real growth in suburbia depended on the availability of automobiles, highways, and inexpensive housing.
 The population had grown, and the stock of family savings had accumulated the money for down payments, automobiles and appliances.
 The product was a great housing boom.
-Whereas, an average of 316,000 new housing non-farm units should have been constructed 1930s through 1945, there were 1,450,000 annually from 1946 through 1955.
+Whereas an average of 316,000 new non-farm housing units were constructed from the 1930s through 1945, there were 1,450,000 constructed annually from 1946 through 1955.
 The G.I.
-Bill guaranteed low cost loans for veterans, with very low down payments, and low interest rates.
+Bill guaranteed low-cost loans for veterans, with very low down payments, and low interest rates.

 With 16 million eligible veterans, the opportunity to buy a house was suddenly at hand.
 In 1947 alone, 540,000 veterans bought one; their average price was $7300.
-The construction industry kept prices low by standardization – for example standardizing sizes for kitchen cabinets, refrigerators and stoves, allowed for mass production of kitchen furnishings.
-Developers purchased empty land just outside the city, installed tract houses based on a handful of designs, and provided streets and utilities, or local public officials race to build schools.
+The construction industry kept prices low by standardization—for example, standardizing sizes for kitchen cabinets, refrigerators and stoves allowed for mass production of kitchen furnishings.
+Developers purchased empty land just outside the city, installed tract houses based on a handful of designs, and provided streets and utilities, while local public officials raced to build schools.
 The most famous development was Levittown, in Long Island just east of New York City.
-It offered a new house for $1000 down, and $70 a month; it featured three bedrooms, fireplace, gas range and gas furnace, and a landscaped lot of 75 by 100 feet, all for a total price of $10,000.
+It offered a new house for $1000 down and $70 a month; it featured three bedrooms, a fireplace, a gas range and gas furnace, and a landscaped lot of 75 by 100 feet, all for a total price of $10,000.
 Veterans could get one with a much lower down payment.

 At the same time, African Americans were rapidly moving north and west for better jobs and educational opportunities than were available to them in the segregated South.
 Their arrival in Northern and Western cities en masse, in addition to being followed by race riots in several large cities such as Philadelphia, Los Angeles, Detroit, Chicago, and Washington, D.C., further stimulated white suburban migration.
 The growth of the suburbs was facilitated by the development of zoning laws, redlining and numerous innovations in transport.
-The policy of redlining and other discriminatory measures built into federal housing policy furthered the racial segregation of postwar America for example by refusing to insure mortgages in and near African-American neighborhoods.
-The government's efforts were primarily designed to provide housing to white, middle-class or lower-middle-class families.
-African-Americans and other people of color largely remained concentrated within decaying cores of urban poverty creating a phenomenon known as white flight.
+Redlining and other discriminatory measures built into federal housing policy furthered the racial segregation of postwar America–for example, by refusing to insure mortgages in and near African-American neighborhoods.
+The government's efforts were primarily designed to provide housing to White middle-class and lower-middle-class families.
+African Americans and other people of color largely remained concentrated within decaying cores of urban poverty creating a phenomenon known as white flight.